lnsy-dev/qr-code-element/README.md

 # qr-code-element
 Simple Pure HTML QR Code

-Include **dist/qr-code-element.min.js** in your code and use with the markup:
+Include [the minified js](https://lnsy-dev.github.io/qr-code-element/dist/qr-code-element.min.js) in your code and use with the markup:

 ```HTML
   <script src="qr-code.min.js"></script>